RBI cuts repo rate by 50 basis points to 5.5%

 Central banks usually reduce repo rates to stimulate economic growth by making borrowing cheaper for individuals and businesses.
 This translates to lower equated monthly instalments for borrowers.

-During a press briefing on Friday, Malhotra also said that the Reserve Bank has changed its monetary policy stance from “accommodative” to “neutral”, The Economic Times reported.
+During a press briefing on Friday, Malhotra said that the Reserve Bank has changed its monetary policy stance from “accommodative” to “neutral”.

 A neutral stance means that the Reserve Bank remained flexible in adjusting policy rates based on prevailing economic conditions.
 In contrast, a withdrawal of accommodation is a restrictive stance where the central bank aims to reduce the money supply in the economy by increasing interest rates to curb inflationary pressures.